-- 1. Illness (temporarily not in proper physical or mental condition) will be excused with parent notification prior to 8:30 am, will count as a parent request day, and will count towards the allotted 5 days per semester. - 2.
+- 1. Illness (temporarily not in proper physical or mental condition) will be excused with parent notification prior to 8:30 9:00 am, will count as a parent request day, and will count towards the allotted 5 days per semester. - 2.
 Death in the family/attend funeral services will be excused with appropriate documentation. - 3.
 Church attendance will be excused if there is only one service scheduled.
-If there is a service at night, the student will not be excused from school.

-- 4. Medical, dental, or other valid professional appointments.
+If there is a service at night, the student will not be excused from school. - 4.
+Medical, dental, or other valid professional appointments.
 The school attendance officer will require the parent or guardian of the child to obtain a written statement of appointment from said professional.
+Either prior to or immediately following the absence for all school-excused absences, but always within two school days following the student's return to school from the absence in order for the absence to be considered excused, except when a different time period has been approved by the building principal.
 Without a written documentation of a medical appointment, the days absent will count toward a student's ten (10) full or partial parent request days for the school year (five (5) per semester). - 5.
 Field trips that are part of a curriculum and extracurricular activities planned during school hours will be excused.
 [Field trips are not considered "absences from school."] - 6.
 Parent or Guardian Requested Absence: A student may be absent from school five (5) full or partial days per semester or ten (10) full or partial school days per year as a result of a parent/guardian request (WI State Statute 118.15(3)(C)) - 7.
 Unique circumstances will be considered on a prior approval basis.